klimoza/thesis-verified-kisa/README.md

 This is a diploma thesis template for students studying at the faculty of Computer Science, Constructor University.
 The template is based on the SPbSU math-mech thesis [template](https://www.papeeria.com/p/73174b63d0ffee4d37da4abda3647095?withLastOpenedFile=false).

 ## To run in vscode with LaTeX workshop plugin:

+### Option №1:
+Uncomment everything in `.vscode/settings.json` file and you should be all set.
+In this case you won't have an auto save in this folder, but each time you hit `cmd+s`/`ctrl+s` the files would be saved and pdf will be built and refreshed in the viewer.

+### Option №2:
+If you want an auto save, you can make rebuild happen every time you hit some key combination.
+For me it is `cmd+e`.
+Here is how:

 Download the [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) plugin.

 Update `settings.json` file, by adding this property: